David S. Hood, Dean

 - Demonstrate competence in using soft skills and technical skills.

-- Complete at least 15 clock hours each full-time, enrolled semester of Community Service Learning.
+- Complete at least 60 clock hours of Community Service Learning.

 - Develop personal goals, commit to them, and monitor goal accomplishment.